 2. Purchase order: This purchase order is accepted and signed by the exporter because this purchase order is issued by the importer.

 3. Letter of credit: Letter of credit is opened by the importer in favor of the exporter here I am talking about this letter of credit we talk about the proforma invoice.
-This proforma invoice is prepared and sent by the exporter to the important ones the terms and conditions mentioned in the proforma invoice is accepted by the importer with out editing or editing somethings.
+This proforma invoice is prepared and sent by the exporter to the importer where the terms and conditions are mentioned.
+The proforma invoice is accepted by the importer with out editing or editing somethings.
 The imported returns a copy of the invoice to the exported which confirms that.
 They may write I have accepted the terms and conditions mentioned in the proforma invoice.

 The question is how to ensure that my payment is secured.
 Here the letter of credit comes into the picture.
 Basically, LC means the letter of credit.
 It is an instrument of payment, but the major terms and conditions of shipment are mentioned in it.
 And it enables the exporter to start the processing of the export order.
 So even LC can be treated as an export order.

-1.Product description: It including the specification given by the importer all the style of the color of the goods packing conditions etc.
+1.Product description: It including the specification given by the importer, all the style and the color of the goods, packing conditions etc.

-2. Marking and labeling: Marking and labeling requirements if there is any.
+2. Marking and labeling: Check marking and labeling requirements if there is any.

 3. Terms of payment: Terms of payment include the currency nature of LC.
 LC could be revocable, Irrevocable, confirmed LC, unconfirmed LC, restricted LC or unrestricted LC.
 There are different kinds of LC